infinitered/cr-2024-intermediate-workshop-lessons/README.md

   - Android Studio
   - iOS simulator
   - Android emulator
-  - [Fastlane](https://docs.fastlane.tools/getting-started/ios/setup/) - a small part of the workshop will use [EAS local builds](https://docs.expo.dev/build-reference/local-builds/), though it if you cannot get this working, it will not prevent you from doing the rest of the workshop.
   - If you're not sure if you have all of these or if you have the right versions, check the [Expo Local App Development requirements](https://docs.expo.dev/guides/local-app-development/) for details on how to install these tools in order to enable local native development with the Expo CLI.
 - Other general development tools:
   - Node 18.
   - Visual Studio Code
   - Git (Github Desktop works great)
 - Hardware:
-  - A Mac is highly recommended for the full experience (though all exercises have an Android-only track, so it's possible to do most of the exercises without a Mac).
+  - A Mac is highly recommended for the full experience.
-- Online accounts:
-  - An Expo account (go to https://expo.dev to sign up)
-  - A Github account
+    - The afternoon modules will have iOS-specific exercises.
+If a Mac isn't available to you, at least make sure your Android native setup is good.
+We may be able to help you make it through parts of the iOS exercises with EAS Build, provided you have an iOS device and paid Apple developer account.
 - Yarn

 ## Test your setup before the workshop